Updated December 29, 2025

 What type of dental services do you provide?

-We provide a Comprehensive Oral Health Assessment and Treatment (COHAT), which includes tailored anesthesia and monitoring, full-mouth radiographs, ultrasonic scaling, polishing, charting all teeth, day hospitalization/boarding, IV catheterization, simple surgical extractions, oral biopsies, gum treatments, and periodontal therapies, and a detailed discharge report.
-In the event of extremely complex cases, we may refer you to a specialist.
+We provide a Comprehensive Oral Health Assessment and Treatment (COHAT) that includes tailored anesthesia and monitoring, full-mouth radiographs, ultrasonic scaling and polishing, charting all teeth, day hospitalization/boarding, IV catheterization, simple surgical extractions, oral biopsies, gum treatments, periodontal therapies, and a detailed discharge report.
+In cases that are extremely complex, we may refer you to a specialist.

 How much does a COHAT and dental extractions cost?

-While the COHAT carries a fixed rate per pet, our Veterinary Clinic team will be happy to provide you with a precise estimate after an initial examination.
+Our Veterinary Clinic team will be happy to provide you with a more precise estimate after an initial examination.
 We sometimes offer perioceutical product applications on a case-by-case basis to improve gum and bone health.
 These products, such as Periovive, Consil, and Sanos, are charged separately.
 Medications, extractions, and oral surgery are not included in the standard pricing.

 What are Perioceuticals?
 How can they help my pet?

-- Sanos is a veterinary dental sealant applied after a Comprehensive Oral Health Assessment and Treatment (COHAT) to create a protective barrier along the gumline, preventing plaque and bacteria buildup and slowing gum disease progression.
+• Sanos® is a veterinary dental sealant applied after a Comprehensive Oral Health Assessment and Treatment (COHAT) to create a protective barrier along the gumline, preventing plaque and bacterial buildup and slowing the progression of gum disease.
+Think of this as the fluoride protectant our human dentists use, except this is specifically formulated to be safe for pets!

-- Consil is a bone graft substitute used in cases of severe periodontal disease or after extractions to promote bone regeneration and long-term oral health.
+• Consil® is used in cases of severe periodontal disease or after extractions, as a bone graft substitute, to promote bone regeneration and long-term oral health.

-If applicable, our veterinarians will recommend perioceutic treatment for your pet based on their specific dental needs.
+When applicable, our veterinarians may recommend perioceutic treatment for your pet to support their specific dental needs.

 Why can’t all extractions be done at the same time as the COHAT?

-- Reverse disease: In some cases, gum healing after the COHAT can spare certain teeth from extraction.
+• Reverse disease: In some cases, gum healing after the COHAT can spare certain teeth from extraction, saving your pet from additional treatments and saving you money in the long run.

-- Reduced costs: Some cases of periodontal disease, with consistent home care, can resolve after cleaning, which eliminates the need for extraction.
+• Reduced costs: In some cases of periodontal disease, with consistent home care, the disease can resolve after cleaning, eliminating the need for extraction.

-- Safer anesthesia: Shorter procedures mean reduced anesthesia time, which is safer for your pet.
+• Safer anesthesia: Shorter procedures mean reduced time under anesthesia, which is safer for your pet.

-- Better Planning: Our doctors can more accurately plan for the specific extractions and oral surgery needed.
+• Better Planning: Our doctors can more accurately plan for the specific extractions and oral surgery needed, always prioritizing treatment that benefits your pet the best!

 When should my pet get a COHAT?

 Why is anesthesia necessary for a COHAT?
-Is it safe for my pet?
+Is anesthesia safe for my pet?

-A typical Routine COHAT typically takes about 20-45 minutes.
-Extended COHATs can take up to two hours, depending on the complexity of the procedure.
-Your pet is carefully monitored throughout the procedure to ensure their comfort and safety.
+A Routine COHAT typically takes about 20-45 minutes.
+Extended COHAT timeframes depend on the complexity of the procedure.
+As with all surgeries, your pet is carefully monitored throughout the procedure to ensure their comfort and safety.
 To promote a smooth recovery and minimize time under anesthesia, we schedule Extended COHAT procedures for no more than two hours at a time.
-Our doctors may recommend a Staged Oral Surgery approach in cases where additional treatment is needed.
+Our doctors may recommend a Staged Oral Surgery approach when additional, more extensive treatment is needed.

 How can I maintain my pet’s dental health at home?

-Brushing your pet’s teeth daily (or as often as possible) with pet-safe toothpaste is essential and the best way to prevent plaque buildup.
+Brushing your pet’s teeth daily (or as often as possible) with pet-safe toothpaste is the best way to prevent plaque buildup.
+If you've never brushed your pet's teeth before, don't worry!
+We've got plenty of resources, like Dr. Page's Guide to Brushing Your Dog's Teeth.

 It’s important to gradually get your pet used to having their mouth handled and work up to using a toothbrush.
 Our step-by-step guide on How to Brush Your Pet’s Teeth walks you through making your pet comfortable and cleaning their teeth.

-We do not typically recommend bones or chew toys, as they can cause tooth fractures and gastrointestinal issues.
-Only products with the VOHC (Veterinary Oral Health Council) Seal of Acceptance are safe and effective for plaque and tartar control.
-You can find a couple of items like the PlaqueOff Chews and Tropiclean Water Additives in our retail store.
-For a full list of approved products, visit vohc.org.
+Bones, antlers, and chew toys must be given with caution.
+We recommend products with the VOHC (Veterinary Oral Health Council) Seal of Acceptance because they are proven safe and effective for plaque and tartar control.
+You can find a couple of items, such as the PlaqueOff Chews and Tropiclean Water Additives, in our retail store.

 Is it okay to use human toothpaste?
 Why is pet-specific toothpaste recommended?

-No, you should never give your pet toothpaste meant for people as it can contain dangerous ingredients if swallowed by your pet.
-Some contain high sodium and fluoride levels, which can ill dogs and cats.
+No, you should never give your pet toothpaste meant for people, as it may contain ingredients that are unsafe for your pet if swallowed.
+Some human toothpastes contain high levels of sodium and fluoride, which can harm dogs and cats.
 Others contain xylitol, which is extremely toxic for dogs!
 Pet-safe toothpaste is the way to go!
+We have a variety of different pet-safe toothpaste options available in our Retail Store.

 Do you offer affordable dental care options?

-We understand that pet dental care is an investment.
-If you have concerns about costs, our team can discuss available payment options and preventative care plans, like those offered by Scratchpay.
+We understand your concerns about the cost of veterinary care, and know that pet dental care can be an investment.
+If you have concerns, our team can discuss available payment options and preventive care plans, such as those offered by Scratchpay or CareCredit.

 If you have any concerns about your pet’s dental health, don’t hesitate to reach out to us at JM Veterinary Clinic.
-Give us a call today at 508-588-5661 to schedule an appointment and take the next step toward a healthier, happier smile for your pet!
+Give us a call today at 508-588-5661 and press 2 to schedule an appointment at our clinic.
+Existing clients can also request appointments or contact us through the PetCare app.
+Take the next step toward keeping your pet happier and healthier throughout every age and stage!